ccharp/dplyPY/docs/functional_spec.md

             <li>Drops all rows with null values</li>
             <li>Filters out rows with years before 1950</li>
             <li>Melts years into a single column</li>
-            <li>Pivots categories and associated values to their own columns</li>
+            <li>Pivots categorical variables and associated values to their own columns</li>
             <li>Visualizes missing data after these operations</li>
             <li>Sorts the rows alphabetically by data</li>
             <li>Selects rows with GDP greater than X</li>